djones9richmondedu/AI-ML-Prompt-Engineering-Lab/README.md

 According to Indeed.com, Mondelēz International was founded in 2012.
 Annual revenue is $10B USD
 Company size is approximately 1001-5000
-The company’s portfolio includes:
+The company’s portfolio includes: Oreo; Cadbury; Trident

-Oreo
-Cadbury
-Trident